-Choosing native species of milkweed for monarch butterflies is best.
-Although the tropical variety, Asclepias curassavica is one of the most commonly sold commercial varieties, it is now thought to throw off the migration time-table because of its longer bloom period.
+Look for native species of milkweed.
+Although the tropical variety, Asclepias curassavica is one of the most commonly sold commercial varieties for monarchs, it is known to throw off the migration time-table because of its longer bloom period.
 As a result, the butterflies' survival is jeopardized by rain, colder temperatures, and predatory mites.
 They should be cut to the ground at the end of summer.

 Always start with the least harmful deterrents such as water blasts, insecticidal soap, and sticky pheromone traps before moving on to harsher controls.
 Praying mantis, ladybugs, parasitic wasps, and beneficial nematodes are all available for home delivery through tiptopbio.com.

 Nature is very clever and resilient without human interference, and you will find that birds and lizards are very efficient forms of pest control.
 Organic fertilizers and mulches enrich the soil, keeping plants strong, healthy, and resistant to pests and disease.